deoren/notes/docker/networks.md

   - Linux: `docker network inspect bridge`
   - Windows: `docker network inspect nat`

-- Create new network
-  - `docker network create -d bridge toll-bridge`
-    - note: `-d bridge` is the default, so specifying it here as shown is not strictly required
-    - attach new container by specifying the `--network NAME` flag
-      - e.g., `docker container run --rm -d --network toll-bridge alpine`

 ## Bridge or "Single Host Networking"

 - known as `docker0`